-Animal welfare news: why it matters
+Animal-welfare and conservation news: why it matters

 Being bludgeoned to death without pain relief; being boiled alive; being ground up alive; being caged and deprived of adequate food; being crushed for days on end without water in lorries in a heatwave; slowly bleeding to oblivion after having your throat cut; seeing your family gunned down; having your newborn stolen – there is no end to the ways in which millions of animals suffer at the hands of humans worldwide every day.